cardboard, plastic, hair dryer, ping pong balls, paper, electronic sensor

 Matthew Griffin’s preference is to make pieces quickly with the dynamics of particular exhibition spaces in mind.
-In his practice, he works with a range of materials and found objects which gives him the flexibility to exhibit outside the gallery system in less orthodox spaces such as artist-run initiatives and in private houses.
+In his practice, he works with a range of materials and found objects that give him the flexibility to exhibit outside the gallery system in less orthodox spaces such as artist-run initiatives and in private houses.
 A conceptual artist with a punk sensibility, Griffin brings a radical sense of humour to contemporary, pop and subcultural forms, thereby critiquing the role of art and the ‘art world’ – metaphorically banging his head against their limitations in works that riff on jokes, puns and art-world references.

-I enjoy grunge, vulgarity, hardcore punk, sure.
-But the thing still has to work … You can always play with things in new ways, making work that’s fun and funny.
+I enjoy grunge, vulgarity, hard-core punk, sure.
+But the thing still has to work … you can always play with things in new ways, making work that’s fun and funny.
 Even sometimes wondrous.